 - In order to produce national estimates, you MUST use discharge weights.
-Use the discharge weight (DISCWT3) to project discharges in the NIS Core files to the discharges from all U.S. community hospitals, excluding rehabilitation and long-term acute care (LTAC) hospitals.
+Use the discharge weight (DISCWT8) to project discharges in the NIS Core files to the discharges from all U.S. community hospitals, excluding rehabilitation and long-term acute care (LTAC) hospitals.
 (For trends analysis using NIS data 2011 and earlier, see the next section of this report regarding trend weights.) - Because the NIS is a stratified sample, proper statistical techniques must be used to calculate standard errors and confidence intervals.
-For detailed instructions, refer to the special report Calculating Nationwide Inpatient Sample Variances on the HCUP-US Web site. - When creating national estimates, it is recommended to check your estimates against other data sources, if available. - To ensure that you are using the weights appropriately and calculating estimates and variances accurately, check your estimates against HCUPnet, the free online query system (http://www.hcupnet.ahrq.gov).
+For detailed instructions, refer to the special report Calculating Nationwide Inpatient Sample Variances on the HCUP-US Web site. - When creating national estimates, it is recommended to check your estimates against other data sources, if available. - To ensure that you are using the weights appropriately and calculating estimates and variances accurately, check your estimates against HCUPnet, the free online query system (www.hcupnet.ahrq.gov).
 HCUPnet is a Web-based query tool for identifying, tracking, analyzing, and comparing statistics on hospitals at the national, regional, and State level.
+HCUPnet offers easy access to national statistics and trends and selected State statistics about hospital stays.
+HCUPnet generates statistics using the NIS, KID, NRD, NEDS, SID, SASD, and SEDD for those States that have agreed to participate.
+In addition, HCUPnet provides Quick Statistics ready-to-use tables on commonly requested information.

-3 Prior to 1998, the discharge weight was named DISCWT_U.
+8 Prior to 1998, the discharge weight was named DISCWT_U.
 For 2000 only, use DISCWT to create national estimates for all analyses except those that involve total charges; and use DISCWTCHARGE to create national estimates of total charges.